signalsapi/docs/features/integrations.md

 They will ask you about:

 1. "Terms of service URL" -- answer "Not needed"
-2. "Redirect url" -- provide this one https://app.signalsapi.com/integrations/bullhorn/callback
+2. "Redirect URL" -- provide this one https://app.signalsapi.com/integrations/bullhorn/callback

 They will provide 4 values:
 - Client ID